adamspanier/Distributed-Systems-Security/Documentation/AnnotatedBibliography.md

 **Reference:**

-A. S. M. Sanwar Hosen, Pradip Kumar Sharma, Deepak Puthal, In-Ho Ra, and Gi Hwan Cho.
+_A.
+S. M. Sanwar Hosen, Pradip Kumar Sharma, Deepak Puthal, In-Ho Ra, and Gi Hwan Cho.
 2023.
 SECBlock-IIoT: A Secure Blockchain-enabled Edge Computing Framework for Industrial Internet of Things.
 In Proceedings of the Third International Symposium on Advanced Security on Software and Systems (ASSS '23).
-Association for Computing Machinery, New York, NY, USA, Article 1, 1–14. https://doi.org/10.1145/3591365.3592945
+Association for Computing Machinery, New York, NY, USA, Article 1, 1–14. https://doi.org/10.1145/3591365.3592945_

 **Summary:**

+The IIoT is used across a number of industries and produces a large amount of data in operation.
+Due to the volume, speed, and criticality of the data produced in the IIoT, the security of IIoT processes is essential.
+This work describes a peer-to-peer network using a Proof-of-Validation consensus algorithm that facilitates the distributed storage of data, allows the distributed data to be protected, and identifies cyber threats.
+To build the system, a robust set of registration, verification, and authentication processes were created to add, verify, and authenticate physical devices.
+Physical Unclonable Functions (PUF) were used to generate device fingerprints and security keys.
+Operational features were fed to an intelligent thread detection (ITD) module.
+The ITD used a Recurrent Neural Net to extract notable features from the device data.
+The system also used a blockchain to log and protect data.

 **Assessment:**

+Of all the works canvassed in this study, this work is the closest to what this study is hoping to accomplish.
+The value in the work carried out by Hosen et al. lies in the robust combination of decentralized technologies to secure an IIoT network.
+While the network described in this work isn't directly tied to a SCADA or ICS network, it provides valuable insights as to how a more holistic approach can be taken to securing a Cyber-Physical system.

 **Keywords:**

+Blockchain, Fingerprinting, Physical Unclonable Function

 <hr/>

+## Survey Keywords:

+-Cyber-Physical Systems
+-Industry 4.0
+-Industrial Internet of Things
+-Blockchain
+-Decentralized Ledger Technology
+-Fingerprinting
+-Time Series Anomaly Detection
+-Logging Security
+-Secure Logging
+-Digital Forensics
+-Passive vs Active Monitoring
+-Access Control
+-Physical Unclonable Function